mandiant/flare-vm/README.md

         Switch parameter to skip validation checks (not recommended).
 ```

-To run the installer in CLI-only mode, use the following combination of parameters:
+To run the installer in **CLI-only mode**, use the following combination of parameters:

 ```
 .\install.ps1 -password Passw0rd! -noWait -noGui -noChecks